skinan/Operating-System-Scheduling-Algorithms/README.md

 # Operating-System-Scheduling-Algorithms
 Operating System Scheduling Algorithms.

+# Contribution
-You can make a contribution by submitting a pull request.
+You can make a contribution by forking the repository and submitting a pull request.